 If a career that involves crunching numbers is something that interests you, accounting may be a perfect match.
 However, many students want to try to get a taste of the industry before deciding to complete a two-year or four-year degree program.
-Fortunately, an online certificate in accounting will allow you to get some accounting experience before leaping committing to an associate or bachelor’s degree.
+Fortunately, an online certificate in accounting will allow you to get some accounting experience before leaping committing to an associate degree or bachelor’s degree.
 Several colleges offer an online certificate in accounting and we have listed them in order according to our point system (which we will discuss later).

 1. Foothill College (25 Points)